SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-tasks.md

         -d '{"hash": "22eac1c27af4be7b9d04da2ce1af111b", "task": {"tracker_id": 203190, "location": {"lat": 56.826486, "lng": 60.594784, "radius": 150}, "label": "New devices to office", "description": "16 new devices", "from": "2021-03-16 12:00:00", "to": "2021-03-16 14:00:00", "max_delay": 60, "min_stay_duration": 30}, "create_form": false}'
     ```

-The response will contain id of a new task.
+The response will contain ID of a new task.

 ```json
 {